 posted September 2017

 On September 18, the New Trier Educational Foundation presented $100,000 raised to fund completion of the second green roof at the Board of Education meeting.
-Pictured from left to right: Executive Director Marianne Breen, Green Roof Project Chair Susan Schmitt and Foundation Board President David Buyer presented the check to Board of Education President Greg Robitaille.
+Pictured from left to right: Former Executive Director Marianne Breen, Green Roof Project Chair Susan Schmitt and Foundation Board President David Buyer presented the check to Past Board of Education President Greg Robitaille.

 We’re Closing In on Second Green Roof